 Rowing clubs, as we know them today, first appeared in London in the late 18th century.
-Two of these early clubs, the Star and the Arrow, merged after a few years into the Leander Boat Club, which is still a prestigious and active rowing club whose boathouse is now located near the finish of the famous Henley-on-Thames race course.
+Two of these early clubs, the Star and the Arrow, merged after a few years into the Leander Boat Club.
+This club is still a prestigious and active rowing club whose boathouse is now located near the finish of the famous Henley-on-Thames race course.
 The popularity of recreational sports grew rapidly in the early 19th century and rowing was foremost among them.

-By the 1820's rowing clubs existed on the east coast of in the U.S. and began to spread westward.
-The west coast's first rowing club was founded in Vancouver, British Columbia in the 1860's and within a few years clubs were started in San Francisco.
-Still active are South end (1873) and Dolphin (1877).
-It took only another decade for the sport to reach this small community in Southern California called San Diego.
+By the 1820's rowing clubs existed on the east coast of the U.S. and began to spread westward.
+The west coast's first rowing club was founded in Vancouver, British Columbia in the 1860's.
+Soon thereafter clubs were founded in San Francisco.
+South End (1873) and Dolphin (1877) are active to this day.
+It took only another decade for the sport to reach our Southern California community in San Diego.

 In 1888 a group of San Diegans formed the Excelsior Rowing and Swim Club.
-At that time the town was in the midst of a population boom and the number of residents had reached about 14,000, up from only 2,600people in 1880.
-Rowing was then one of the most popular sports, and competitive rowing events, along with boxing and horse racing, drew very large crowds and fostered extensive wagering?
+At that time the town was in the midst of a population boom and the number of residents had reached about 14,000, up from only 2,600 people in 1880.
+Rowing was then one of the most popular sports Competitive rowing events, along with boxing and horse racing, drew very large crowds and fostered extensive wagering.

 In 1891 the Club dropped the name Excelsior, and became the San Diego Rowing Club.
-In eight years the members had raised the $2,000necessary to build their first boathouse.
-The boathouse built on pilings in San Diego Harbor that would house the Rowing Club for 79 years.
-To celebrate the new Boathouse a Club swim, called the New Year's Day Plunge, was organized on January 1,1900.
-Today, this tradition continues at the old boathouse, now refurbished as a Chart House restaurant.
-Here is a shot from the 1903 Plunge:
+In eight years the members had raised the $2,000 necessary to build their first boathouse.
+The boathouse built on pilings in San Diego Harbor would house the Club for seventy-nine years.
+To celebrate the new boathouse a group swim, called the New Year's Day Plunge, was organized on January 1,1900.
+Today, this tradition continues at the old boathouse, now refurbished as a restaurant.

-From the early 1900's until World War II the Rowing Club flourished.
+From the early 1900's until World War II the Club flourished.
 Largely recreational and social in purpose, it soon became a significant place in the community.
-Within walking distance of Downtown San Diego, the Club attracted many men from the business, professional and government ranks.
-Drawn by the rowing, swimming, sunbathing and the only handball court in town, these men soon found themselves discussing important public and business issues.
-It was pretty well accepted at the time, that the big decisions affecting the City were discussed and made at the Rowing Club.
+Within walking distance of Downtown San Diego, the Club attracted many influential men from the business, professional and government sectors.
+Drawn by the rowing, swimming, sunbathing, and the only handball court in town, these men soon found themselves discussing important public and business issues.
+The San Diego Rowing Club became a place for comradery, competition, leisure, and important networking.

-Socially, the Rowing Club was an important place in the community.
-The Club membership during those days was limited to men and an invitation to a social event at the Rowing Club was highly sought after.
+Socially, the Rowing Club was a keystone in the community.
+The Club membership during those days was limited to men and an invitation to a social event at the San Diego Rowing Club was highly sought after.

 There was a Pacific Association of Amateur Oarsmen that held periodic championships, usually in San Francisco to which the San Diego group traveled by ship.
 San Diego Rowing Club won numerous championships during the1920's and 1930's.